Russia

 All three size classes share the same body type and breed characteristics; the difference is only one of scale.
 Even the largest Toy Bobs are noticeably smaller than the average domestic cat.

-The size is the result of natural genetic smallness rather than restricted growth — Toy Bobs eat normally, grow to their natural full size by around 12 to 18 months, and have excellent health relative to their diminutive stature.
+The size is the result of natural genetic smallness rather than restricted growth — Toy Bobs eat normally, grow to their natural full size by around 12 to 18 months, and have excellent health relative to their small stature.

 The Tail

 The Toy Bob’s tail is naturally short — typically 3 to 8 cm in length — with one or more natural kinks or twists that give it a characteristic pompom or kinked quality.
-The tail is carried upright when the cat is moving and alert, contributing to the breed’s cheerful, confident bearing.
+The tail is carried upright when the cat is moving and alert, contributing to the breed’s confident bearing.
 The tail gene is dominant and different from the Manx gene — it does not carry the spinal health complications associated with Manx taillessness.

 The Body

 The body is semi-cobby — compact, rounded, and well-muscled in proportion to its tiny size.
 The chest is moderately broad, the neck is short, and the legs are proportional.
-The Toy Bob looks like a correctly proportioned domestic cat that has simply been scaled down uniformly, rather than a cat with specific anatomical modifications.
+The Toy Bob looks like a correctly proportioned domestic cat that has been scaled down uniformly, rather than a cat with specific anatomical modifications.

 The Coat